-The Indiana University – Bloomington Libraries follow the Indiana University Appropriate Technology Use Policies available at http://policies.iu.edu/policies/categories/information-it/it/IT-01.shtml
+The Indiana University Bloomington Libraries follow the Indiana University's Appropriate Technology Use Policies.

 These policies provide guidance in all aspects of appropriate use and are under regular review and revision.
 The Libraries also are guided by two other policies specific to libraries and their unique role in the information environment:

 Users should be considerate of the needs of other users.
 Viewing some kinds of materials may be offensive in a public setting.
-Members of the public are entitled to use computers in the Libraries, subject to the library policies on guest accounts and printing.
+Members of the public are entitled to use computers in the Libraries, subject to the library policies on Temporary Computer Accounts and printing.
 At busy periods, the Libraries reserve the right to impose time limits on computer use, to moderate use of computers with special software or database access, and to give preference to Indiana University students, faculty, and staff.
-To access U.S. Federal information, consult staff in Government Information, Maps, and Microforms, Wells Library, East Tower 2.
-812-855-6924.
-Email: email@example.com
+To access U.S. Federal information, consult staff in Government Information, Maps, and Microforms, Wells Library, second floor East Tower.